The Skinny on Fats - Know Your Friends and Foes

 • Eggs – Another myth-buster: the cholesterol in eggs doesn’t cause high cholesterol in people!
 The egg white is a good source of protein, but the real star is the yolk and its monounsaturated fat.
 Recent studies show that the healthy fat in egg yolks actually helps reduce LDL cholesterol (the “bad” kind).
 And here’s some more good news.
 Eggs are the top source of choline – which is important for brain health and helps reduce your body’s tendency to store fat around your liver.
 Just make sure to buy organic, pasture-raised eggs.
 You'll spend more, but the tastes and health benefits are worth it.

-• Grass-fed Lamb, Beef and Buffalo - That's right, even animal fats cab be healthy, but it needs to come from a clean, responsibly farmed source.
+• 100% Grass-fed Lamb, Beef and Buffalo - That's right, even animal fats cab be healthy, but it needs to come from a clean, responsibly farmed source.
 Grass is the natural food for these grazing animals and when they eat what they were meant to, they fat is higher in omega-3 fatty acids.
 But when they are fed an unnatural diet of grain and soy (usually GMO) which is typical for factory or feedlot animals, their fat is much higher in pro-inflamatory fats.
 These large scale operations are also a major source of greenhouse gas emissions.
 By purchasing meat from small farmers who humanely raise their animals on grassland you can reduce your environmental footprint, support small farmers and enjoy tastier food that's better for your body.

 • Chia, Hemp and Flax Seeds – Chia, hemp and flax seeds are a great source of an essential omega-3 fatty acid called ALA.
 Research shows that ALA is a heart-healthy omega-3, reducing the risk of heart disease by reducing inflammation and increasing optimal blood vessel health.
 Buy whole flax seeds and grind them just before using to make sure the fats don't oxidize.

 • Spirulina – This blue-green algae may not be your typical, everyday food – but maybe it should be!
 Spirulina is packed with omega-3s, and two specific kinds called EPA and DHA, which have been shown to control inflammation and belly fat.
 Spirulina can also help us detoxify heavy metals like arsenic, and keep candida under control in our guts.
-One of my favorite ways to include spirulina in my diet is in smoothies and BRaw Superfood Bars.
+One of my favorite ways to include spirulina in my diet is in smoothies.
 With 4 grams of protein per tablespoon, spirulina is also an excellent supplemental protein source for vegans and vegetarians.
 Caution: If you have PKU, autoimmune disease or are pregnant or nursing, check with your doctor before consuming spirulina as it may be problematic for you.

 These healthy-fats foods offer so many benefits!
 Add one or two to your diet each day to protect your heart; lower your cholesterol; reduce inflammation; reduce belly fat and fat stored around the liver; and help you kick your hunger cravings and feel more satisfied after a meal.